If you are pushed for time, we have created a summary at the bottom of this post with links etc.

 Well before we complete any website design we do a lot of testing to ensure that the web design looks good across all devices and have no technical issues, we test over on real physical devices however where it is not possible to test over a particular device we fall back on using software emulation, the tool we use for this is the Sizzy App.
 The goal of Sizzy is to save time and increase the productivity of web designers like us.
 We can Work on your website and instantly preview the changes on multiple devices at once.

-For photography and images, we use the Adobe Creative suite mainly using Lightroom, Photoshop, and Illustrator.
+We use the Adobe Creative suite for photography and images, mainly using Lightroom, Photoshop, and Illustrator.

 So now for some of the more miscellaneous but more fun stuff (or so we think)